nodejs/wiki-archive/Installation.md

   networking, you'll need this.
 Libssl is the library used in the [openssl](http://www.openssl.org/) tool.
 On Linux and Unix systems it can usually be installed with your favorite package manager.
-The lib comes pre- installed on OS X.
+The lib comes pre- installed on OS X. (Note: this is not required to be installed if building v0.8.x)

 * **libexecinfo** - (FreeBSD and OpenBSD only.)
 Required by V8. `pkg_add -r libexecinfo` installs it.